-Goldman's bond trading slumps 40 percent
+Goldman's bond trading revenue slumps 40 percent

-(Reuters) - Goldman Sachs Group Inc (GS.N) posted a 17 percent decline in trading revenue in the second quarter, mirroring a broader weakness in bond trading activity that has plagued big U.S. banks.
+(Reuters) - Goldman Sachs Group Inc reported a 40 percent slump in bond trading revenue, mirroring a broader weakness in trading activity that has plagued big U.S. banks in the latest quarter.

+The slump was far worse than JPMorgan Chase & Co's 19 percent fall and Citigroup Inc's 6 percent drop, leading to Goldman's worst fixed-income results since the fourth quarter of 2015.

+Goldman's revenue from trading fixed income, currency and commodities fell to $1.16 billion from $1.93 billion.
+Trading surged a year-ago around the Brexit vote.

-Goldman, the fifth largest U.S. bank by assets, is typically more reliant on bond trading revenue than its peers.
+The fifth largest U.S. bank by assets is typically more reliant on bond trading revenue than its peers.
+That helped the bank earn big profits leading into the 2007-2008 financial crisis, but regulations have crimped that business.

-Revenue from trading fixed income, commodities and currencies fell 40 percent to $1.16 billion.

 The Wall Street bank's net income applicable to common shareholders was nearly flat at $1.63 billion in the second quarter ended June 30.

-Earnings per share, however, rose to $3.95 from $3.72 as number of shares outstanding decreased nearly 6 percent.

-Analysts had expected earnings of $3.39 per share, according to Thomson Reuters I/B/E/S. It was not immediately clear if the figures were comparable.
+Earnings per share, however, rose to $3.95 as number of shares outstanding decreased nearly 6 percent.
+It topped analysts' average estimate of $3.39 per share, according to Thomson Reuters I/B/E/S.

 Total revenue, including net interest income, fell 0.6 percent to $7.89 billion.

+The bank has also pushed into consumer lending, launching an online platform called Marcus in 2016.

+Shares of Goldman, a Dow component, fell 0.6 percent in premarket trading.
+The stock is the worst performing among the six large U.S. banks.
+Up to Monday's close, it had lost 4.3 percent in value this year, significantly underperforming the broader S&P 500 Financial Index, which has gained 6.7 percent.

-Goldman's rival Morgan Stanley (MS.N) is expected to report earnings on Wednesday.
+The company's arch rival Morgan Stanley is expected to report results on Wednesday.

 Reporting by Sweta Singh in Bengaluru and Olivia Oran in New York; Editing by Sriraj Kalluvila